xinxinluo123/CESTGNN/README.md

 # CESTGNN

-This is a Pytorch implementation of Causal Effect with Spatio-temporal Graph Neural Network for Multivariate Time Series Forecasting (CESTGNN).
+This is a Pytorch implementation of Causal Spatio-Temporal Graph Foresting Against Confounding Bias (CSTCB).
 ![CESTGNN.png](CESTGNN.png)

 # Train and Test